-Reuben and Rose Mattus did not just build Häagen-Dazs.
-They helped invent the market it lived in.
+Reuben and Rose Mattus built Häagen-Dazs and helped invent the market it lived in.

 Plenty of food founders create a successful product.
 The Mattuses changed the category.
 They turned premium ice cream from a vague promise into a recognizable idea: denser, richer, more adult, more deliberate, and sold with the kind of aura that made people think they were buying taste rather than just dessert.